5 Tips to Improve Your Garden Soil

 Natural systems efficiently recycle organic material to nurture a living soil.
 As gardeners, sometimes we need to get out of the way and let nature take its course.
 One way to do this is by noticing what is right in front of you.

 Lots of techniques take advantage of the organic resources naturally generated in your garden.
-Mulching with chopped up seed-free weeds, recycling pesticide-free grass clippings on the lawn or as garden mulch (photo above), and lopping perennial prunings on the soil surface (photo right) all mimic natural processes in grasslands and forests.
+Mulching with chopped up seed-free weeds, recycling pesticide-free grass clippings on the lawn or as garden mulch (top photo above), and lopping perennial prunings on the soil surface (top photo below) all mimic natural processes in grasslands and forests.
 A biologically active soil will decompose and incorporate most of these materials on the soil surface within a year or two.
 Take care to spread out the material for good soil contact and air/water flow, as a moist pile of weeds can harbor slugs and other pests in damper climates.
 If you prefer a cleaner garden look, use these recycled resources under another, more uniform mulch.
 Not only do these efficient ways of composting feed the living soil, but they also conserve another precious garden resource: your time.

 Tip 3: Let it rot